 At Cranleigh, anyone wanting to participate in Drama is equally welcome behind the scenes working in Production Arts.
-The Theatre Manager runs a large student crew who provide backstage support to all School productions and events, from the smallest House Play to the largest musical.
-This comprises pupils from the Fourth Form to the Upper Sixth and there is training in in all areas of lighting and sound, stage management, set construction, costume and makeup.
-More experienced pupils will start to produce their own designs and take key roles in the running of productions.
+We have a large student crew who provide backstage support to school productions and events, from the smallest House Play to the largest musical.
+This comprises pupils from the Fourth Form to the Upper Sixth with roles in all areas of lighting and sound, stage management, set construction, costume and makeup.
+Students will start by taking operational roles leading up to designing their own shows by Sixth Form.

 - Theatre safety